Ryver067/Pokemon-battle-simulator/README.md

 ## CONS
 - It does not checks for the Pokemon's type

--It only compares the pokemon's BST
+- It only compares the pokemon's BST